 - Do I like how they work and their approach to design?

 - Is their portfolio cohesive, and do I trust that they will do a good job?

 - Do I like their website and their branding?

 Next week we’ll look at the essentials you need to know about reviewing creative work effectively.
 I look forward to seeing you then!
-Don’t forget that you can find out plenty more about styling your brand on my blog and also in my book.
+Don’t forget that you can find out plenty more about styling your brand on my blog (external link) and also in my book (external link).

 Will you be getting your mood board on after reading this?
 Has your board helped spur your branding Eureka moment?
 Share below…

 Fiona Humberstone is a Hiscox business insurance customer.
 To find out about business insurance you might need, visit the Hiscox Business Insurance page page on our website.